A person holding their credit card in front of their laptop screen showing a sale online - MAP Policies and Holiday Sales: The Discount Dilemma

 Ultimately, MAP holidays can be a double-edged sword for brands.

 While they may provide a temporary boost in sales and help resellers capture a larger market share during major sales events, they can also undermine a brand's image, disrupt fair competition, and create challenges in maintaining consistent business relationships with resellers.
-Before implementing MAP holidays, brands should carefully consider the potential benefits and drawbacks, and develop a strategic plan that balances the needs of their resellers with their long-term business objectives.
+Before implementing MAP holidays, brands should carefully consider the potential benefits and drawbacks and develop a strategic plan that balances the needs of their resellers with their long-term business objectives.

 In some cases, brands may find alternative strategies to support their resellers during major sales events without violating MAP policies.
 These could include offering special promotions, bundling products, or providing additional marketing support to help resellers stand out from the competition.
 By exploring these alternatives, brands can promote their products effectively while maintaining a consistent pricing strategy and protecting their brand value.